 - Medical research: Assist with fertility lab procedures and perform clerical work at clinic.
 Look at patient data, analyze HCG levels, and identify abnormalities in cycles.

 - Community service: Developed pro-queer advocacy group.
 Lobbied in local city.
 Led rallies at surrounding schools focusing on increasing community engagement.

 - Free Time: Maintaining close relationship with her single mother.
 Enjoys reading feminist literature.

-As you can see with these examples, there is no “set” way of checking the necessary boxes for applying to medical school.
+As you can see with these examples, there is no “set” way of checking the necessary boxes or deciding how to spend your time before medical school.
 The way you spend your free time - the relationships you build, the books you read, the way you drive your car - these are all part of who you are.
 So make sure you show that on your applications!